probe-rs/webpage/content/docs/library/basics.md

 With the core struct you can manipulate the CPU and it's accessible memories.

 In the previous sections we have learned how we attach to a core.
-Someties you want to access the core operations in quick fashion.
+Sometimes you want to access the core operations in quick fashion.
 This is what [Session::auto_attach()](https://docs.rs/probe-rs/*/probe_rs/struct.Session.html#method.auto_attach) is for.
 It lets you attach to the Core without first opening a Probe.
 It will try to open a connected prbe, and select the Core as best as it can